-Red blood cells carry hemoglobin, a protein that attaches to oxygen in the lungs and carries it to all parts of the body.
+Approximately 70,000-100,000 Americans have sickle cell anemia, the most common form of an inherited blood disorder that causes the production of abnormal hemoglobin, a protein that attaches to oxygen in the lungs and carries it to all parts of the body.
 Healthy red blood cells are flexible so that they can move through the smallest blood vessels.
 In sickle cell anemia, the hemoglobin is abnormal, causing the red blood cells to be rigid and shaped like a “C” or sickle, the shape from which the disease takes its name.
 Sickle cells can get stuck and block blood flow, causing pain and infections.
-Complications of sickle cell anemia are a result of sickle cells blocking blood flow to specific organs, and include stroke, acute chest syndrome (a condition that lowers the level of oxygen in the blood), organ damage, and blindness.
-Since researchers first identified sickle cell disease more than 100 years ago, numerous advances have been made in the treatment and care of sickle cell patients.
+Complications of sickle cell anemia are a result of sickle cells blocking blood flow to specific organs, and include stroke, acute chest syndrome (a condition that lowers the level of oxygen in the blood), organ damage, other disabilities, and in some cases premature death.

-Sickle cell anemia is an inherited disease.
-In order for you to get sickle cell anemia, both of your parents must have either sickle cell anemia (two sickle cell genes) or sickle cell trait (one sickle cell gene).
-If you inherit a sickle cell gene from both parents, you will have sickle cell disease.
+In order for you or your child to inherit sickle cell anemia, both parents must have either sickle cell anemia (two sickle cell genes) or sickle cell trait (one sickle cell gene); read more about sickle cell trait here.
+There are variations of sickle cell disease called sickle C or sickle thalassemia, which are serious conditions but are sometimes less severe.
 If you have sickle cell disease, you will pass one sickle cell gene to your children.

 The Problem With Sickled Cells